netwerk-digitaal-erfgoed/dataset-knowledge-graph/README.md

 - for each of those sources, [how many outgoing links](#outgoing-links) to them does the dataset have?
 - (and more)

-The summaries can be consulted by users such as data platform builders to help them find relevant datasets.
+The Summaries can be consulted by users such as data platform builders to help them find relevant datasets.

 ## Scope